 The game is programmed to play a DPCM sample when the player dies (a recording of the sound heard in Doki Doki Panic, in fact).
 However, due to the fact that the sound engine silences DPCM samples on music track changes, the sound does not actually play.

 Full Subspace Music

-The music track used in Subspace is actually a bit longer than what you can normally hear.
-Under normal circumstances, the game boots you out of Subspace after about seven seconds, which prevents you from hearing the full 14-second loop.
-The easiest way to hear it in-game is to pick up a Starman, enter Subspace, and then exit just before the invincibility wears off; if done correctly, the Subspace music will continue to play until the next track change.
+The Subspace music lasts 14 seconds and loops, but only the first ~7 seconds are heard due to that being the duration of each Subspace visit.
+The easiest way to hear the full track in-game is to pick up a Starman, enter Subspace, and then exit just before the invincibility wears off; if done correctly, the Subspace music will continue to play until the next track change.